gannahossam860-oss/Air_cond_mods/README.md

 - **EEPROM Storage**: Saves LED states and mode for persistence
 - **Hardware Simulation**: Complete Proteus simulation included

-## there Simulation Video uplouded to show how the system works
+## there is Simulation Video uplouded to show how the system works